By Rick Steves and Gene Openshaw

 Rome is a great one-week getaway.
 Its sights can keep even the most fidgety traveler well entertained for a week.

-Vatican City — St. Peter's Basilica, dome climb, and Vatican Museums.
+In Vatican City, visit St. Peter's Basilica, dome climb, and tour the Vatican Museums.
 Spend the early evening shopping and enjoying the local passeggiata by doing what I call the "Dolce Vita Stroll" along Via del Corso (start at Piazza del Popolo and end up at Piazza Venezia for great sunset views).

 Side-trip to Ostia Antica (closed Mon).
 In the evening, you could repeat my guidebooks' "Heart of Rome" walk from Campo de' Fiori to the Spanish Steps to enjoy the after-dark scene.